ChemCryst/crystals/newdocs/interface/menus.rst

 Enable TOOLS HELP
 ^^^^^^^^^^^^^^^^^
 Some menu items offer you a brief Help File before you choose whether to continue or quit.
-Disabling this feature removes the HELP button from the menu.
+Disabling this feature removes the HELP button from the current menu.

 ----